afazal/Team_Kilo_Poject_MSR/README.md

 <h2> Validation  </h2>

-To verify the output, it is best to open the generated files and go through the results in "data/output" folder.
+To verify the output, it is best to open the generated files and go through the results in "data/output data" folder.

 <h2> Data  </h2>

-We have used the sample dataset provided by the paper resource on figshare.com as the initial implementation.
+We have used the sample dataset provided by the paper resource on figshare.com as the implementation.
 The relevant data files used can be found in the ./data/sample data folder